"Excuse me…"

 I sharpened my focus.

 "Ms. Sophren.
-Mr. Rayena," Walter said, eyes sliding to Milleia and Jayden.
-"May I know the reason for your presence in front of the auditorium reserved for my class?
-Has Ms. Donner perhaps sent you out?"
+Mr. Rayena," Walter said, his eyes sliding toward Milleia and Jayden.
+"May I know why you are standing in front of the auditorium reserved for my class?
+Did Ms. Donner perhaps send you out?"

-"We weren't kicked out," Jayden said, glancing at Ronald.
-"We just got lost while looking for our room and when I tried to ask for directions, he…"
+"We weren't kicked out," Jayden replied, shooting Ronald a glare.
+"We just got lost looking for our classroom, and when I tried to ask for directions, he—"

-"The Basilisk Class is on the southern wing of the building," Walter cut in, ignoring the glare Jayden threw at Ronald.
+"The Basilisk Class is in the southern wing of the building," Walter cut in, ignoring whatever had happened before.
+"You should leave immediately.
+Ms. Donner is not someone lenient about tardiness."

-Milleia hastily wiped her tears, helped Jayden up, and the two of them left at a half-jog.
+Milleia hastily wiped her tears, helped Jayden back to his feet, and the two of them hurried off.

-"I don't think I need to remind you where the Pegasus Class is, Ms. Tarmias," Walter added, still not turning around.
+"I don't think I need to remind you where the Pegasus Class is, Ms. Tarmias," Walter added, still without turning around.

-"It's not necessary, teacher," Layla said through a tight, polite smile, then spun on her heel and walked off.
+"It's not necessary, teacher," Layla replied through a smile before spinning on her heel and leaving.

-"You should also head to your own class…"
+"You should head to your own class as well…"

 Where I was.

-At least he didn't say my name out loud.
+At least he had the decency not to say my name out loud.

-I met his eyes for a brief second, then turned away and left silently.
+I met his eyes for a brief second, then turned away and left in silence.

 [

-"I might've gained some Affection Points, but if I joined in, Jayden and Milleia's relationship wouldn't deepen the same way."
+"I might've earned some Affection Points, sure, but if I stepped in, Jayden and Milleia's relationship wouldn't deepen the same way."

 [